ogallagher/Formal-iOS-Swift-Game/README.md

 >> The Vector class is what I’m using to do all the vector math in the project.
 Other’s have probably also made Vector classes for swift projects, but I had a hard time finding anything that I wanted to use.
 It’s been tested thoroughly through this game, so it should be good to use in another project

 > Has room for improvement.
 For example, the method I use for collision between the player and surrounding islands is not perfect, and there is a glitch I haven't been able to fix, where the level selection buttons can overlap if swiped too fast.
 See the To-Do List for some glitches that have been solved are have yet to be solved.

+> Stores all level information in a .txt file, and reads each level on demand

+> Runs on a structure centered entirely on the useage of NSTimer.scheduledTimerWithTimeInterval(), which I use to have a constant game update loop (this makes it easier to program for those less familiar with standard iOS protocols, of which I am one)

 #To-Do List